joeyfung/repo_sandbox/README.md

 # repo_sandbox
-A repository sandbox for exploring GitHub (linking to Project Sandbox)
+A repository sandbox for exploring GitHub functions.
+(This repo sandbox links to Project Sandbox)